-Father’s rights in Texas may be one of the most difficult aspects of family law.
-At the least, being a father in the middle of a divorce case can be extremely difficult.
-In Texas, as in most states, the court likes to side with the mother when it comes to custody battles in Texas (and most other states).
+Fathers’ rights in Texas is one of the most difficult aspects of family law.
+Being a father in the middle of a divorce case is already hard but to add insult to injury, the court also tends to side with the mother when it comes to custody battles in Texas (and most other states).

 Despite a growing fathers’ rights movement and an increase in father’s rights groups, issues with regard to father’s rights in Texas persist.
-For example, even though the father may be more suited to raise the children and even if the children prefer the father to have primary custody.
-Other aspects of the law present more challenges.
-For example, a baby whose parents are married has no legal father in Texas.
+For example, even though the father may be more suited to raise the children and even if the children prefer the father to have primary custody, the court often still favors the mother.
+Furthermore, a baby whose parents are married has no legal father in Texas.

 That being said, there are laws in place that protect a father’s rights and prevent the unfair bias that sometimes takes place in the courtroom.
-For example, did you know that father’s rights to an unborn child in Texas may be established before birth?
-The key to father’s rights in Texas is a proven, relentless attorney to advocate for you.
-Here’s what you need to know about unmarried father’s rights in Texas.
+For example, did you know that fathers’ rights to an unborn child in Texas may be established before birth?